-Total additions to the Funds for the fiscal years ended June 30, 2013, 2012, and 2011, were \$50,071,415, \$51,263,340, and \$45,301,644, respectively.
-The largest source of collections was on defaulted FFELP and NJCLASS student loans, which totalled \$43,106,863 (86%), \$44,228,967 (86%), and \$41,191,543 (91%) for the fiscal years ended June 30, 2013, 2012, and 2011, respectively.
+Total additions to the Funds for the fiscal years ended June 30, 2014, 2013, and 2012, were \$48,627,766, \$50,071,415, and \$51,263,340, respectively.
+The largest source of collections was on defaulted FFELP and NJCLASS student loans, which totalled \$41,301,342 (85%), \$43,106,863 (86%), and \$44,228,967 (86%) for the fiscal years ended June 30, 2014, 2013, and 2012, respectively.
 These accounts serve solely as conduit clearing accounts for the Authority's Guaranty Agency Operating Trust Fund, the Federal Student Loan Reserve Trust Fund, and the NJCLASS/FFELP Bond Indenture Loan Reserve Funds.
 Amounts collected in connection with HESAA's role as the New Jersey FFELP Guaranty Agency and the NJCLASS/FFELP Loan Programs are restricted for use by these programs in accordance with the Federal Higher Education Act, related U.S. Department of Education regulations and the terms of the NJCLASS/FFELP bond indentures.

 The Federal Collections Escrow is the conduit for receipts of defaulted FFELP student loan payments, established in accordance with FFELP regulations requiring the prompt investment of funds.
 As such, receipts are subsequently transferred out to the related trust funds.
-In fiscal years 2013, 2012, and 2011, \$38,412,053, \$39,569,164, and \$36,884,689, respectively, was recorded, representing the transfer of the collections received to the two HESAA/FFELP Trust Funds, as required by the FFELP regulations promulgated by the U.S. Department of Education.
+In fiscal years 2014, 2013, and 2012, \$36,712,749, \$38,412,053, and \$39,569,164, respectively, was recorded, representing the transfer of the collections received to the two HESAA/FFELP Trust Funds, as required by the FFELP regulations promulgated by the U.S. Department of Education.

 The second largest source of collections, fee income, consists of restricted receipts earned by HESAA from the administration and servicing of the NJCLASS Loan Program, administrative fees of the NJBEST 529 College Savings Plan and revenue from the Direct Loan Servicing Fund.
-Total net fee receipts for the fiscal years ended June 30, 2013, 2012, and 2011 were \$4,654,434 (9%), \$7,005,599 (14%), and \$4,046,180 (9%), respectively, of total additions in the respective years.
+Total net fee receipts for the fiscal years ended June 30, 2014, 2013, and 2012 were \$4,988,707 (10%), \$4,654,434 (9%), and \$7,005,599 (14%), respectively, of total additions in the respective years.
 All fees are reserved for funding current and future administrative expenses of the respective programs, including reserves for funding the NJBEST Scholarship Program, reimbursing the HESAA bond issues for NJCLASS defaulted loans and providing a source of capital to support the parity of NJCLASS Bond Issues at the date of issuance, subject to later reimbursement from fee revenues and/or excess bond parity.

-During 2013, the NJCLASS Life of Loan Servicing Fund received \$2,288,177 (5%) of Parity Release income from the 2010-FFELP Bond Issue.
+During 2014 and 2013 the NJCLASS Life of Loan Servicing Fund received Parity Release income from the 2010-FFELP Bond Issue totaling \$2,319,009 (5%) and \$2,288,177 (5%), respectively, of total additions in the respective years.
 Future releases will be used repay the NJBEST Administrative Fund for the 2013-1 Bond Issue capital contribution.

 The NJCLASS Loan Reserve Fund was established to reimburse the NJCLASS Loan Program Bond Funds when student loan defaults occur in the 2008 and earlier Indentures.
-The NJCLASS Loan Reserve Fund recorded default expense of \$9,029,810, \$12,261,221, and \$13,930,778 for the years ended June 30, 2013, 2012, and 2011, respectively, representing amounts paid and accrued for this purpose during the year.
+The NJCLASS Loan Reserve Fund recorded default expense of \$5,618,328, \$9,029,810, and \$12,261,221 for the years ended June 30, 2014, 2013, and 2012, respectively, representing amounts paid and accrued for this purpose during the year.